 Fellows will have access to online educational content geared towards spatial topics in archaeology and heritage management.
 Topics will include coordinate systems, datums and projections, georeferencing, aerial photography and photogrammetry, remote sensing, GPS, digital terrain modeling, LiDAR, vertical datums, 3D modeling, and use of archived spatial datasets.
 After acceptance, Fellows will be asked to complete an online self-evaluation covering their familiarity with geospatial technologies generally and the SAROI topics specifically.
 SAROI staff will suggest one or more modules to strengthen Fellows’ background prior to the first workshop; however, all modules will be available to all Fellows.

-The initial online training materials will focus on the use of ArcGIS Pro, due to its 3D capabilities, ingest for point clouds and integration with databases.
+The initial online training materials will focus on the use of ArcGIS Pro, due to its 3D capabilities to ingest point clouds and integrate with databases.
 Participants may download the full ESRI suite and run it locally through the UA remote campus licensing structure or may utilize the virtual device interface (VDI) alternative which runs the software on campus servers and large NVIDIA GPUs and only requires a local display and adequate internet connectivity.
 We will also be prepared to support scholars interested in using/adopting the QGIS (FOSS) platform.

 These online resources, including using the VDI platform to gain access to more specialized software related to Fellows’ specific research activities, will be offered for free, with no maximum limit for access, throughout the duration of each Fellow’s tenure.